SigmaHQ/sigma-specification/Sigma_specification.md

 * derived: The rule was derived from the referred rule or rules, which may remain active.
 * obsoletes: The rule obsoletes the referred rule or rules, which aren't used anymore.
 * merged: The rule was merged from the referred rules.
-The rules may be still existing and in use.
+The rules may still exist and are in use.
 * renamed: The rule had previously the referred identifier or identifiers but was renamed for whatever reason, e.g. from a private naming scheme to UUIDs, to resolve collisions etc. It's not expected that a rule with this id exists anymore.
 * similar: Use to relate similar rules to each other (e.g. same detection content applied to different log sources, rule that is a modified version of another rule with a different level)

+### Schema (optional)

+**Attribute:** schema

+This is the version of the specification used in the rule.

+This will allow us to quickly know if the converter or software can use the rule without any problems

+### Taxonomy (optional)

+**Attribute:** taxonomy

+Defines the taxonomy used in the Sigma rule.
+A taxonomy can define:

+* field names, example: `process_command_line` instead of `CommandLine`.
+* field values, example: a field `image_file_name` that only contains a file name like `example.exe` and is transformed into `ImageFile: *\\example.exe`.
+* logsource names, example: `category: ProcessCreation` instead of `category: process_creation`

+used in the Sigma rule.
+The Default taxonomy is "sigma" and can be ommited.
+A custom taxonomy must be handled by the used tool or transformed into the default taxonomy.

 ### Status (optional)